darnocer/blog/content/blog/language-limits.md

 Henry David Thoreau was actually referencing English grammar in this quote.
 I used to be a stickler for grammar, but I think this it was primarily in the context of school where I felt I had a clear framework in which I could ensure that points didn't get deducted from my writing assignments.

 As I began writing more for my own enjoyment, then I began to prioritize understanding over rules.
 This sometimes means I don't always follow English grammar.
 In fact, I often make stylistic decisions in my writing that I *know* is not proper grammar.
-If you know what I'm saying, then so what?
+If you know what I'm saying— then so what?

 At the end of the day, we're all just trying to be understood.
 We communicate to connect with others.
 I think simply having an understanding of the unique language processors that exist inside of every human, can overall increase our understanding of one another.